Jammies-64/52685-WDC-Tut-07---Elden-Ring-Weapons-dashboard/README.md

 ## Usage
 Using and naviagting this interative dashboard is relatively straightforward and simple.
-By Selected filters from the menu on the right hand side and further browsing general weapons categories through the task bar up top.
+By Selected filters from the menu on the right hand side and further browsing general weapons categories through the task bar up top, users can look at the various weapons statistics with ease.
+This may be a useful tool for players to figure out what weapon would best suit their playstyle.

 ## Project Status